Persian literature: Poetry

 Regarding the tradition of Persian love poetry during the Safavid era, Persian historian Ehsan Yarshater notes, "As a rule, the beloved is not a woman, but a young man.
 In the early centuries of Islam, the raids into Central Asia produced many young slaves.
 Slaves were also bought or received as gifts.
 They were made to serve as pages at court or in the households of the affluent, or as soldiers and bodyguards.
 Young men, slaves or not, also, served wine at banquets and receptions, and the more gifted among them could play music and maintain a cultivated conversation.
 It was love toward young pages, soldiers, or novices in trades and professions which was the subject of lyrical introductions to panegyrics from the beginning of Persian poetry, and of the ghazal. " During the same Safavid era, many subjects of the Iranian Safavids were patrons of Persian poetry, such as Teimuraz I of Kakheti.

-In the didactic genre one can mention Sanai's Hadiqat-ul-Haqiqah (Garden of Truth) as well as Nizami's Makhzan-ul-Asrār (Treasury of Secrets).
-Some of Attar's works also belong to this genre as do the major works of Rumi, although some tend to classify these in the lyrical type due to their mystical and emotional qualities.
-In addition, some tend to group Naser Khosrow's works in this style as well; however true gems of this genre are two books by Saadi, a heavyweight of Persian literature, the Bustan and the Gulistan.
+In the didactic genre, notable works include Sanai's Hadiqat-ul-Haqiqah (Garden of Truth) and Nizami's Makhzan-ul-Asrār (Treasury of Secrets).
+Some of Attar's and Rumi's works are also grouped in this genre, although they are sometimes classified as lyrical due to their mystical qualities.
+Two prominent examples of this genre are Saadi's Bustan and Gulistan.

-After the 15th century, the Indian style of Persian poetry (sometimes also called Isfahani or Safavi styles) took over.
-This style has its roots in the Timurid era and produced the likes of Amir Khosrow Dehlavi, and Bhai Nand Lal Goya.
+After the 15th century, the Indian style of Persian poetry (sometimes also called Isfahani or Safavi styles) became prominent.
+This style has its roots in the Timurid era and produced poets such as Amir Khosrow Dehlavi and Bhai Nand Lal Goya.

 Prose writings

-The most significant prose writings of this era are Nizami Arudhi Samarqandi's "Chahār Maqāleh" as well as Zahiriddin Nasr Muhammad Aufi's anecdote compendium Jawami ul-Hikayat.
+Notable prose writings of this era include Nizami Arudhi Samarqandi's "Chahār Maqāleh" as well as Zahiriddin Nasr Muhammad Aufi's anecdote compendium Jawami ul-Hikayat.

-Shams al-Mo'ali Abol-hasan Ghaboos ibn Wushmgir's famous work, the Qabus nama (A Mirror for Princes), is a highly esteemed Belles-lettres work of Persian literature.
-Also highly regarded is Siyasatnama, by Nizam al-Mulk, a famous Persian vizier.
-Kelileh va Demneh, translated from Indian folk tales, can also be mentioned in this category.
+Shams al-Mo'ali Abol-hasan Ghaboos ibn Wushmgir's work, the Qabus nama (A Mirror for Princes), is a Belles-lettres work of Persian literature.
+Another notable work is the Siyasatnama, by the Persian vizier Nizam al-Mulk.
+Kelileh va Demneh, translated from Indian folk tales, is also mentioned in this category.
 It is seen as a collection of adages in Persian literary studies and thus does not convey folkloric notions.

 Biographies, hagiographies, and historical works

-Among the major historical and biographical works in classical Persian, one can mention Abolfazl Beyhaghi's famous Tarikh-i Beyhaqi, Lubab ul-Albab of Zahiriddin Nasr Muhammad Aufi (which has been regarded as a reliable chronological source by many experts), as well as Ata-Malik Juvayni's famous Tarikh-i Jahangushay-i Juvaini (which spans the Mongolid and Ilkhanid era of Iran).
-Attar's Tazkerat-ol-Owliya ("Biographies of the Saints") is also a detailed account of Sufi mystics, which is referenced by many subsequent authors and considered a significant work in mystical hagiography.
+Among the historical and biographical works in classical Persian are Abolfazl Beyhaghi's Tarikh-i Beyhaqi, Lubab ul-Albab of Zahiriddin Nasr Muhammad Aufi (which is sometimes regarded as a chronological source), as well as Ata-Malik Juvayni's Tarikh-i Jahangushay-i Juvaini (which spans the Mongolid and Ilkhanid era of Iran).
+Attar's Tazkerat-ol-Owliya ("Biographies of the Saints") is an account of Sufi mystics, which is referenced in mystical hagiography.